Chapter 14:

 Part 2

 “Vergil!
 Slow down!
 Calm down!”
-Harper Wolf’s short legs could barely keep up with Vergil Trask, who was in a full-on sprint toward Landon middle school!
-Only the sound of his heart erupting in his chest registered, since worry for his sister overwhelmed all else!
+Harper Wolf’s short legs could barely keep pace with Vergil Trask, in a full-on sprint toward Landon middle school!
+Only the sound of his heart erupting in his chest registered; overcome with concern for Wilhelmina!

 As the boys ran from their school, a security guard hollered!
 “Hey!
 Wolf, Trask!
 Where are you going?!
 Get back here!”
 They didn’t, of course.
-Harper wheezed, falling further behind his friend, showcasing unexpected speed and agility effortlessly climbing fences dividing the school grounds!
+Harper fell further behind his friend, showcasing unexpected speed and agility effortlessly climbing fences dividing the school grounds!

 “I-I…” The young man shook like a leaf, nearly in tears himself, just about inconsolable!
 “Wilhelmina!
-M-my sister!
-I’m Wilhelmina’s b-brother!”
+My sister!
+I’m Wilhelmina’s brother!”
 Shocking the teachers with that statement, they took to whispering amongst themselves, which deeply upset Vergil.
-“Where’s m-my sister?!”
+“Where’s my sister?!”

 “Hold on.”
-A woman stepped forward, pulling the young men aside.
+A woman pulled the young men aside.
 “You’re Vergil then?
-I’m Wilhelmina’s teacher and-”
+I’m Wilhelmina’s teacher and—”

 “Was she k-k-kidnapped?!”

 “I…she…yes.”
 Vergil’s soul almost left his body, leaving him to limply drop to his knees.
-If he could do anything aside from shutter, he’d have cried, or screamed in frustration.
-The teacher’s words of reassurance fell on deaf ears; they couldn’t pierce the teenage boy’s downward spiral as all hope had abandoned him.
+If he could do anything aside from shutter, he’d have cried or screamed in frustration.
+Words of reassurance fell on deaf ears; they couldn’t pierce the teenage boy’s downward spiral as all hope had abandoned him.
 “We’ve already called the police.
 They should be here soon.
 Don’t worry, they will handle it!”

 “It happened so fast…wait, how’d you even know about this?!
-We have-” Fighting back a full on sobbing fit, the teacher realized the boys’ sudden appearance was oddly timed.
+We haven’t—” Fighting back a full-on sobbing fit herself, the teacher realized the boys’ sudden appearance was oddly timed.

 Wanting to avoid suspicion, Harper pressed on with questioning.
 “Well, who saw it happen?!
 Did they tell you guys what they looked like?!”